 There are two types of teams.

-- School-Based Teams: Comprised of full-time students from the same high-school, public or private.
+- School-Based Teams: Comprised of full-time students grade 6-12 from the same middle or high-school, public or private.
 School-based teams can be “official” or “unofficial”.

-- Composite Teams: Comprised of full-time students from more than one high-school within the same district or other geographic proximity.
+- Composite Teams: Comprised of students from more than one high-school within the same district or other geographic proximity.
 Composite Team Limitations: Composite Teams are intended to be temporary solutions toward building school-based teams.
-Riders may only score for a composite team for a maximum of 2 years.
-In addition, if a composite team has 5 or more students from the same school, those students will be scored separately from the rest of the composite team unless a petition to do otherwise is approved.
+In addition, if a composite team has 5 or more students from the same school, those students will be scored separately for their school.

 Don’t have a team to race with?
 That’s ok!
 Students can compete as an independent racer in the League Series.
 While they will not be eligible for the Team Overall title, they are eligible for the Individual Race and Overall titles.
 Independent racers need not register a team, and should only register for the series, being sure to denote that they are racing as an “Independent” where appropriate on registration forms.
 All other rules apply.